KiCad/kicad-source-mirror/Documentation/development/tool-framework.md

 * The drawing tool - this tool controls the process of drawing graphics elements such as line segments and circles.
   (pcbnew/tools/drawing_tool.cpp,pcbnew/tools/drawing_tool.h)
-* The zoom tool - allows the user to zoom in and out
+* The zoom tool - allows the user to zoom in and out.

 # Major parts of a tool # {#major-parts}